dustinEsq/LearnSelenium/README.md

 # LearnSelenium
-A repository dedicated in learning selenium and web ui automation.
+A repository dedicated in learning selenium and web ui test automation.